conda/governance/README.md

 All other voting items are considered to be standard and require a 50% majority to pass.

+### Community Project Team Voting

+Here are the minimal voting policies for Community Project Teams.

+**Nominate new member of a Community Project Team:** The proposer must provide a sufficient justification as to why the nominee should be welcomed into the Project Team.
+Prior work on the project is an essential part of the nomination process.
+The voting body for these votes are the current members of the Project Team at the time the nomination is made.

+* Sensitive
+* Voting: One of the following:
+  * at least 3 members voting, with all votes being "yes"
+  * at least 50% participation, with greater than 50% "yes" votes to pass

 ## Ratification of this Document